Drug information provided by: Micromedex

 It is very important that your doctor check you closely while you are receiving this medicine.
 This is to make sure that this medicine is working properly.
 Blood tests, electrocardiogram (ECG), and gallbladder ultrasound may be needed to check your progress.

 This medicine may cause low levels of cortisol in the blood (hypocortisolism).
-Tell your doctor right away if you have weakness, loss of appetite, nausea or vomiting, lightheadedness, dizziness, or fainting.
+Tell your doctor right away if you have confusion, weakness, loss of appetite, nausea or vomiting, lightheadedness, dizziness, or fainting.

 This medicine may raise your blood sugar.
 You should check your blood sugar more often during the first 2 to 3 months you use this medicine, and then on a regular basis.